This Banana Waffle Recipe is a delicious way to use overripe bananas! Sweet, cinnamon-spiced, with crispy edges and tender, cake-like centers.

 5 from 1 vote

-Banana waffles are the perfect way to use up overripe bananas!
+Banana Waffle Recipe is the perfect way to use up overripe bananas!
 These waffles are sweet, lightly spiced with cinnamon, and perfectly golden and crispy.

 Prep Time: 15 minutes